UdayGajul/Production-and-Payroll-Management-System-PMS/README.md

 ```

 Make sure you have pip installed on your system.
 If you don't have it, you can install it by following the instructions [here](https://pip.pypa.io/en/stable/installation/).
+## Project Background

+This project was developed as part of my Master's first-year in Computer Science, second-semester field project.
+It serves as a culmination of academic learning and practical application in the field of computer science.

+Note: This standalone application is specifically tailored for use by Gajul Fabrics.
+Its functionality and features are designed to meet the specific needs of this organization and may not be suitable for other purposes.

+- The application facilitates production management and report generation for Gajul Fabrics.
+- Developed using Python and various libraries such as tkinter, ttkbootstrap, matplotlib, and Pillow.
+- Provides a user-friendly interface for efficient management of production processes.
+- Generates detailed reports to aid in decision-making and analysis.
+- Utilizes MySQL database for storing and retrieving production data.
+- Designed to streamline workflow, reduce manual recording and analysis of production and salaries, and improve overall productivity within the organization.
+- Additionally, it includes functionality to manage and save salary information for workers.
+This comprehensive set of features is why it is named the Production and Payroll Management System
 ## Used By

 This project is used by the following company:

 - Gajul Fabrics

-## Project Background

-This project was developed as part of my Master's first-year in Computer Science, second-semester field project.
-It serves as a culmination of academic learning and practical application in the field of computer science.
 ## Future Release: Executable File

-An executable file (.exe) will soon be available for eaiser usage.
+An executable file (.exe) will soon be available for easier usage.
 Stay tuned for updates!